gusgushz/APIFrases/README.md

 (GET, POST, PUT, DELETE) working.
 I only have one issue with the PUT.
 Using thunderclient it updates perfectly but sometimes it says "Connection was forcibly closed by a peer", however the input works fine and the data on my JSON is updating as well.
 So who knows.
 But hey, at least is working.

+## Update 4 04/01/2023
+In this update i finaly finish the crud for Author.
+It´s working perfecly, all the methods and requests functions fine.
+In one day i finish almost everything that i left unfinished in vacations (mostly because i was working on a mall).
+At this point im really proud and exhausted.
+I dont quite understand everything everything that i´ve done, because i used a videotutorial and chatGPT (3.5).